Second Battle of Algeciras: Venerable and Formidable

 Venerable took the worst of the early action and at 05:30 the mizzen topmast was shot away.
 Hood responded by ordering Captain Aiskew Hollis in Thames to approach Troude's stern, the frigate repeatedly raking the French ship under fire from the ineffective stern guns.
 For another hour the ships traded broadsides, until at 06:45 the mainmast of Venerable collapsed over the side, significantly retarding the ship's movement.
 Formidable was able to pull ahead slowly in the light and unreliable winds, continuing to fire the stern guns at the now immobile British ship.
-Venerable was now drifting out of control, the foremast collapsing at 07:50 as the ship grounded on the shoals at Sancti Petri, 12 mi south of Cadiz.
-With his main opponent disabled, Troude continued slowly towards Cadiz, out of range of the approaching Caesar.
+Venerable was now drifting out of control, the foremast collapsing at 07:50 as the ship grounded on the shoals at Sancti Petri, 12 mi south of Cádiz.
+With his main opponent disabled, Troude continued slowly towards Cádiz, out of range of the approaching Caesar.

-Saumarez sent Jahleel Brenton in a gig to Venerable at 08:00, just as the foremast also fell overboard, with instructions that if the combined French and Spanish squadron, visible off Cadiz, should proceed south to attack the grounded British vessel then Hood should remove his crew and set his ship on fire.
+Saumarez sent Jahleel Brenton in a gig to Venerable at 08:00, just as the foremast also fell overboard, with instructions that if the combined French and Spanish squadron, visible off Cádiz, should proceed south to attack the grounded British vessel then Hood should remove his crew and set his ship on fire.
 Thames was brought close alongside in order to evacuate the ship if the need arose, but Hood refused the order and insisted that he would be able to save his ship.
-Eventually the arrival of Audacious and Superb on the southern horizon decided the issue as Moreno abandoned any intention to counterattack, instead entering Cadiz harbour with his squadron, followed by Troude in Formidable.
+Eventually the arrival of Audacious and Superb on the southern horizon decided the issue as Moreno abandoned any intention to counterattack, instead entering Cádiz harbour with his squadron, followed by Troude in Formidable.
 Their arrival was greeted with cheers from the city's population, unaware of the disaster in the Gut of Gibraltar.
-The confusion meant that the situations of the lost ships were unknown, and Saint Antoine's arrival was still anticipated at Cadiz as late as 16 July.
+The confusion meant that the situations of the lost ships were unknown, and Saint Antoine's arrival was still anticipated at Cádiz as late as 16 July.

 Aftermath

 Casualties

 With the immediate threat gone, Saumarez was able to direct his squadron's efforts to salvaging the battered and grounded Venerable.
 The calm sea and light winds aided this operation, and at 14:00, assisted by Thames and the boats of Caesar and Spencer, Venerable was once again afloat.
 Hood's ship was taken under tow by first Thames and then Spencer, the British squadron turning back towards Gibraltar at 18:00, the crew rigging a series of jury masts and sails to assist the process.
 By 08:00 on 14 July, Venerable was again able to sail independently, the squadron arriving at Gibraltar later that day.
 At Gibraltar the returning squadron was greeted with cheers and a 21-gun salute.
-Spencer, Audacious and Thames remained at sea off Cadiz to continue the blockade, which remained in place until the end of the French Revolutionary Wars in March 1802 at the Peace of Amiens.
+Spencer, Audacious and Thames remained at sea off Cádiz to continue the blockade, which remained in place until the end of the French Revolutionary Wars in March 1802 at the Peace of Amiens.